jcolomb/HCS_analysis/Metadata_information/Readme.md

 output: html_document
 ---

-This document aims at providing a walkthrough for all users when creating their metadata file.
+This document aims at providing a walkthrough for users creating their metadata file.
 It contains instruction on how to do it for new and for old projects.

 #  Project_metadata.csv file